🇦🇺 Australia

 Out of School Hours Care Worker Visa Pathway Australia

-Out of School Hours Care Workers are in-demand in Australia under the CSOL.
+Out of School Hours Care Worker is a skilled occupation with established migration pathways to Australia.
 You can migrate via the 482 Temporary Skill Shortage visa for up to two years, or pursue permanent residency through the 186 Employer Nomination Scheme.
 Both require VETASSESS skills assessment and employer sponsorship.

 Key Facts